aniket2405/SmartCabAllocationSystem/README.md

 ### **Trade-offs in the System**

-Since this was created in just less than a day there are bound to be some trade-offs.

-- **UI Choice**: A CLI-style UI was chosen over a full-fledged browser UI due to the simplicity of operations.
+- **UI Choice**: A CLI-style UI was chosen over a full-fledged browser UI to ensure faster execution and less overhead.
 - **Performance vs Accuracy:** Opting for a simpler algorithm to allocate cabs quickly.
 Implementing a more complex algorithm that provides more precise cab suggestions but may take longer to execute.
 - **Consistency vs. Availability in Real-Time Data Integration:** Achieving strong consistency might impact system availability, especially in distributed scenarios.